AndoryuRenoa/MochiJumpLevelEditor/README.md

 Next up:

+*fix typo in modal div*

+Create user/password functionality

 At the very least warn users the app isn't optimized for mobile.
 See mobiletester.js

-need to resize message textarea it's both too tall and too wide for some resolutions.

-*fix typo in modal div*

-Create user/password functionality

 Should do: